Don’t Should On Yourself!20 comments

 We are never really helpless, since this response (action) can make or break our happiness factor.
 It is not what happens to us that makes us unhappy, but how we respond to it (and how it effects us) that matters to our sense of self.

 So judging motivates much like fear.
 It’s purpose is to get us to act.
 Instead of complaining, we can do something different.
 Like fear, once we act, the judgment is pointless.
 It only upsets us, zaps our energy, has us second-guessing our decisions, delaying them.
 In short, it holds us back.
 Once we decide what to do, (Just Make A Decision) we can let go of the judgments.
 They do nothing constructive and much destructive.

 I read this blog last week by a beautiful woman Danielle Boonstra, Sharing My Dark She shares some of her “darks” (she knows that beyond them is light.
 Light is the Only Absolute) She used to keep them hidden because she was afraid of judgment.
 Hidden, they have so much power.
 We create “should’s” out of them and think terrible things about ourself.
 Judgment abound.

 Giving it up to write them down, exposes them and undermines the power of them.
 She shed light in the dark corners, and then they cease to be dark corners.
 The only way it works is if you take a look as an observer, not as a judger.
 Danielle looks with love:And all of this I will heal.
 All of this I will look at with love and remember what is true.
 Writing it out, getting it out feels better than letting it race through my mind unheeded.

 Don’t should on yourself!
 Even our language has energy.
 Instead of saying “I should blankety blank.”
-Say, “I might…” or “I would like to …” or “It would be cool if I…” or “I wonder what would happen if I…” This can shift our approach, giving us more energy to do these things since less is being used beating ourselves up.
+Say, “I might…”.
+Or “I would like to …”.
+Else “It would be cool if I…”.
+Or “I wonder what would happen if I…” This can shift our approach, giving us more energy to do these things since less is being used beating ourselves up.